wonderflow-bv/string-calculator-kata/README.md

 Numbers bigger than 1000 should be ignored, so adding 2 + 1001  = 2

 ## General requirements
-- Use whatever language and frameworks you want.
+- **We would love to see your submission written in JavaScript**.
+Although, you can use whatever language and frameworks you want.
 Use something that you know well.
-- Provide a README with instructions on how to compile and run the application.
+- **Provide a README with instructions** on how to compile and run the application.

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.